Causing a Commotion

 But I would definitely try, if that was the situation at hand.

-I ve always admired gay men for their zest for life.
+I’ve always admired gay men for their zest for life.
 It is that entrepreneurial approach to sex that I require a partner to have.
 And I also need a partner to weave power play into sex, and role play with me.

 Badly.

-That was the kink my lover was referring to.
+Which was the kink my lover was referring to.

 “You’re so used to sex being this high-voltage thing; you simply don’t respond to normal sex.”